sunpreetwowz-bit/sunpreetwowz-bit/README.md

 - 🙋‍♂️ All about me is at **[My Website](https://sunpreet-portfolio.vercel.app/)**

-- 🔭 I’m currently working on `Something Intresting`.
+- 🔭 I’m currently working on Laravel & React Projects.

-- 🌱 I’m currently learning `MERN Stack`
+- 🌱 Learning Advanced React & Node.js

-- 👯 I’m looking to collaborate for `Dev Projects`
+- 👯 Looking to collaborate on Web Development Projects

-- 🤔 I’m looking for help with `Competitive Programming`

-- 💬 Ask me about anything, Except Maths :sweat_smile:
+- 💬 Ask me about PHP, Laravel, CodeIgniter, React, MySQL

-- 👨‍💻 Life Hack: Learn new tech :fire: and share what you have learned :tada:

-- ⚡ Fun fact: I waste most of my time playing games
+- 📫 Reach me at: **sunpreet.wowz@gmail.com**

 ## 🛠️ Technologies and Tools I use: